The Florida E911 Board collects E911 fees from voice communications services providers for:

 For more information about fees collected by the Florida E911 Board, visit the

-Florida Department of Management Service - Enhanced 911
+Florida Department of Management Service - State of Florida 911

 Retail sellers must register each location to report and pay prepaid wireless E911 fees.
 Each location must also be registered for sales and use tax.
 You can

 register using the online registration system or submit a paper Florida Business Tax Application

 You must notify the Florida Department of Revenue, if you: